Kunull/Writeups/docs/Writeups.md

 -->

 :::note
-If there are any write-ups for challenges created by you, that you want me to remove for a reason, send me an [email](mailto:contact@kunull.net).
+If you want to talk about any of the writeups or challenges, send me an [email](mailto:contact@kunull.net).
 :::

 <!---